 \subsection{Kuranishi Spaces}

-Fix a compact metrizable topological space $X$.
-In general we are interested to moduli space $X$ that is singular.
-The Kuranishi structure formalism allows us to perturb $X$ in an abstract way to get a new moduli space which is smooth.
-In this subsection we collect the basic facts about Kuranishi Spaces we shall need.
+Fix a compact metrizable topological space $\mathcal{M}$.
+In general we are interested to moduli space $\mathcal{M}$ that is singular.
+The Kuranishi structure formalism allows us to perturb $\mathcal{M}$ in an abstract way to obtain a smooth moduli space in a suitable sense.
+In this sub-section we collect the basic facts about Kuranishi Spaces we shall need.
 For details we refer to \cite{FO}, or appendix A of \cite{FO3}.